CassandraMaldonado/azure_mlops_lendingclub/README.md

 4. **Calibration curve**

 Predicted probabilities align closely with actual default frequencies.
-The model is not only accurate but also well-calibrated, which is crucial for decisions involving pricing, expected losses, or credit limits.
+The model is not only accurate but also well-calibrated, which is crucial for decisions involving pricing, expected losses or credit limits.

 5. **Lift chart**